Solvability of Discrete Helmholtz Equations: Regularity of the discrete system matrix

 To perform a localized argument, we only test with functions $v\in \mathcal{Q}_{\mathrm{TR}}^{p}(\widehat{K})$.
 Note that the Galerkin solution $u$ vanishes on the bottom-left part of the boundary of $\widehat{K}$ and therefore $\left. u\right\vert _{\widehat{K}}\in\mathcal{Q}_{\mathrm{BL}} ^{p}(\widehat{K})$.
 These considerations now lead to the question if a solution $u\in\mathcal{Q}_{\mathrm{BL}}^{p}(\widehat{K})$ of

 can only be $u\equiv0$.
 Upon introducing $b_{\mathrm{i}}=(1+x)(1+y)$ and $b_{\mathrm{o}}(x,y)=(1-x)(1-y)$, we can write $u=b_{\mathrm{i}}u_{r}$ and $v=b_{\mathrm{o}}v_{r}$ for polynomials $u_{r}$, $v_{r}\in\mathcal{Q} ^{p-1}(\widehat{K}):=\mathrm{span}\left\{ x^{i}y^{j}\colon0\leq i,j\leq p-1\right\} $.
-The above is therefore equivalent to, whether a solution $u_{r}\in\mathcal{Q}^{p-1}(\widehat{K})$ to
+The above is therefore equivalent to whether a solution $u_{r}\in\mathcal{Q}^{p-1}(\widehat{K})$ to

 can only be $u_{r}\equiv0$.
 The answer to this question is yes for $p=1$, $2$, $3$.
-However, for $p=4$ there exists a non-trivial solution.
-The consequences of this are twofold: Firstly, on a structured Cartesian grid, the Galerkin discretizations for $p=1$, $2$, $3$ are well-posed for any $k\in \mathbb{R}\backslash\left\{ 0\right\} $.
-Secondly, a \textit{localized} argument based on the appropriate choice of test functions as in the one-dimensional case, see Theorem \ref{thm:1d_ucp}, is not possible in two dimensions, for all wave numbers simultaneously.
+However, for $p=4$ and some $k > 0$ such exists a non-trivial solution.
+The consequences of this are twofold: Firstly, on a structured Cartesian grid, the Galerkin discretizations for $p=1$, $2$, $3$ are well posed for any $k\in \mathbb{R}\backslash\left\{ 0\right\} $.
+Secondly, for $p \geq 4$ a \textit{localized} argument based on the appropriate choice of test functions as in the one-dimensional case, see Theorem \ref{thm:1d_ucp}, is not possible in two dimensions, for all wave numbers simultaneously.